Authorization Letter to Sell Property (Sample Letters)

-This article will go over exactly what an authority to sell entails, its limitations, and the various types of authorization letters that exist.
+This article will go over exactly what an authority to sell entails, its limitations, and the various types of such letters that exist.

 Involved Parties

-There are usually three parties involved during the drafting of the authorization letter and the selling process as a whole:
+There are usually three parties involved during the drafting of it and the selling process as a whole:

-• The first party is the property owner who is looking to sell.
-In other words, they are the homeowner.
+- The first party is the property owner, who is looking to sell.
+In other words, they are the homeowners.

 Types of Authority to Sell

-There are two different main types of authority to sell.
-First, there is exclusive authority, and second is non-exclusive authority.
+There are primarily two categories of selling authority.
+First, there is exclusive authority, and second, there is non-exclusive authority.
 Both have pros and cons, and the choice of one or the other is often up to the seller or the real estate agency’s policy.

 Here is an account of these types and their respective pros and cons: